maniospas/Blombly/docs/basics/io.md

 Blombly offers several input and output operations.
 *The ones below are currently implemented, and more will become available in the future.*
-In addition to operations described here, find supporting ones in the [libs](../advanced/libs.md) packaged with the language.
+In addition to the operations described here, find supporting ones in [libs](../advanced/libs.md).

 ## File system